-I thought I’d share a bit about how I work out, since I do a system that is leading-edge, for that last 8 years now.
+I thought I’d share a bit about how I work out, since I do a system that I love.
+I have been doing it for the last 8 years, and it's really do-able by anyone.

 This is a system of weight-training that was recommended to me by my meditation teacher.
-It's called The Power of 10 (the book), and it's based on an earlier method called Superslow.
+Its called The Power of 10 and it's based on an earlier method called Superslow.
 I sometimes jokingly call this, 'Western Yoga', because it is a system of weight-training that is done very slowly and mindfully, with attention to posture, breathing and movement, just like in yoga.

 I'll confess, this method is... a little boring.
 But it's intense, effective, and the best part is: I'm in and out of the gym in 30 minutes.
 So it's great for people who are doing this for health reasons and don't want to live at the gym.
 I work out once or twice a week, and on the other days I do yoga or run (or dance, or...).